Occupational Therapy

 As pediatric professionals, our occupational therapists are highly experienced with the unique needs of patients from birth through 21 years of age.
 They are familiar with the developmental milestones that are normally attained at each stage in a child’s life and are adept at encouraging and motivating patients to reach their goals.

-Our Pediatric Occupational Therapy Program provides services to children with a wide range of diagnoses including, but not limited to:
+Our Pediatric Occupational Therapy Program provides services to children with a wide range of diagnoses including:

 - Autism Spectrum Disorder (ASD)